mateeeeeee/Ola/README.md

   * standard library

 ## Todo
-  * arrays
+  * arrays (wip)
   * floats
   * classes

 ## Structure
 Wave consists of three parts:
 1. __Wave library__ - standard library for Wave language implemented in C and built as static library to be used by the compiler.
 Currently it contains 4 files: io.h, math.h, assert.h, string.h.
-To use it, either import the corresponding std file or declare an extern function with the correct signature.
 2. __Wave compiler__ - consists of the following parts:
    * __Lexer__ - turns source file into a sequence of tokens
    * __Import Processor__ - receives tokens from previous phase and processes import statements.